-SUMMARY: it is an article exposing the social experiments led by the psychologist Eric Uhlmann; it shows how the current American mentality is similar to the old Puritan one, and so based on hard work, achievment, progress.
-On the other side, it also proves a marked sense of religion, that condemns sexual behaviours, and limits certain leanings.
+SUMMARY: it is an article exposing the social experiments led by psychologist Eric Uhlmann; these show how current American mentality is similar to the Puritan one, and so based on hard work, achievment, progress.
+On the other side, it also prooves a marked sense of religion, that condemns sexual behaviours, and limits certain leanings.

-If Puritan mentality helps the country in the economic side, it downgrades it in its moral-social one:
+If Puritan mentality helps the country in the economic side, it hits it in its moral one:

-- Women are insulted if having a sexual life - Men who don't want to reach the top can't have God - Who isn't Christian, is considered as a danger
+- Women are offended if showing a sexual life - Men who don't want to reach the top can't have God - · Who isn't Christian, is considered as a danger